plone/documentation/docs/classic-ui/images.md

 (classic-ui-images-responsive-image-support)=

 ## Responsive image support

 Plone supports the generation of picture tags with `srcset`s for image optimization.
-Additionally you can define [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) for [art direction](classic-ui-images-responsive-image-support-art-direction) and further optimization.
+Additionally, you can define [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) for [art direction](classic-ui-images-responsive-image-support-art-direction) and further optimization.

 The configuration allows you to define different picture variants, such as `Large`, `Medium`, or `Small`.
-Users can choose from them in editors like TinyMCE and Developers can use them in templates.
+Users can choose from them in editors, such as TinyMCE, and developers can use them in templates.

 (classic-ui-images-responsive-image-support-picture-variants)=

 ### Picture variants

 In `/@@imaging-controlpanel` Plone allows you to define picture variants with a list of available image scales.